NocteDefensor/CloudFlareScripts/README.md

 - test by running `./UpdateIpList.sh`
 - set cron job.

+2.GrabIPandCheck.sh
+- This script will scrub nginx access logs for a 404 response to attempt to access wp-login page.
+It will also check for any 403 response and output the results of both of these to a file.
+It will then iterate over this file of Ip's and check each IP against the community API for Greynoise.
+If the API returns a value of "true" for the "noise" parameter, then this script will send that IP to cloudflare IP list for blocking.
+## Instructions
+- You must pass this script a positional argument containing your grey noise API key
+- You must save your Cloudflare Token inside the script(If you wish to replace this with a flag argument feel free.
+I may do so in the future so I can pass it from a secret vault)
+- EX: ./GrabIPandCheck.sh 3473437473473437437
+  - Where 3473437473473437437 equals your API key
+- This should be run as a cron job daily

 ### Acknowledgements
 - Thanks to the author of this blog for a bit of inspiration and guidance on interacting with cloudflare API.